michaldziuba03/code-samples/README.md

 ## Code Samples
 Single place for sample projects from my YouTube videos and articles.

+> Any guide DOESN'T pretend to show you best practices.
+I just want to show my way of doing things.

 ### Goals behind the project
 - I want to give you some tips if you are facing implementation problems with specific feature.
 - I want to improve my English skills by writing guides and recording videos.